Azure/logicapps/github-sample/README.md

 ## Known Issues & Limitations

-With Logic App v2 being in preview, there are some caveats to be aware of.
+With Logic App (single-tenant) being in preview, there are some caveats to be aware of.

 - [**Connections**] You cannot parameterize values inside the `connection.json` file.
 You can replace an entire variable with an `appsetting` parameter, but you cannot parameterize parts of a string.
 For example: